garciart/network-automation/exercises/README.md

     child.expect_exact('R2#')  # After this line, press Enter again to exit if-else mode
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

 ## Get the name of the device.

-There are several ways to get the name of a Cisco device, but for the Cisco 3745 router, the best way is to look for the first field replaceable unit (FRU) product number.
+There are several ways to get the name of a Cisco device, but for the Cisco 3745 router, the best way is to look for the product number of the first field replaceable unit (FRU).

-Go back to your Console Terminal and enter the following commands:
+Go back to your **Console Terminal** and enter the following commands:

 ```
 show diag | include FRU